This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

-- Closed reduction may be done to put your bones back into their correct position without surgery.
+- Closed reduction is used to put your bone back into the correct position without surgery.

-- Open reduction surgery may be needed to put your bones back into the correct position.
-An incision is made and the bones are put back in the correct position.
-This may include the use of special wires, pins, plates or screws.
-These help keep the broken pieces lined up so your finger can heal correctly.
+- Open reduction surgery may be needed to put your bone back into the correct position.
+Wires, pins, plates, or screws may be used to keep the broken pieces lined up correctly.

 - Wear your splint as directed.
 Do not remove your splint until you follow up with your healthcare provider or hand specialist.

 - Apply ice on your finger for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel before you apply it to your skin.
 Ice helps prevent tissue damage and decreases swelling and pain.